Under the light of a new star: evolution of planetary atmospheres through protoplanetary disc dispersal and boil-off: Introduction

 The evolution of protoplanetary discs is fundamentally linked to planet formation and evolution.
 For the observed population of low-mass, close-in exoplanets \citep[e.g.][]{Howard2012,Fressin2013,Silburt2015,Mulders2018,Zink2019}, it is believed that many host primordial H/He dominated atmospheres \citep[e.g.][]{Weiss2014,JontofHutter2016,Benneke2019,Rogers2023_waterworld} that were likely accreted while immersed in their nascent disc \citep[e.g.][]{Rafikov2006,Lee2014,Piso2014,Ginzburg2016}.
 Once the disc has dispersed, atmospheric escape, driven by stellar irradiation such as photoevaporative \citep[e.g.][]{Owen2013,LopezFortney2013,Jin2014,Howe2015,ChenRogers2016} or core-powered mass-loss \citep[e.g.][]{Ginzburg2018,Gupta2019}, is typically accredited to the eventual carving of the observed paucity of planets inside the `radius gap' \citep[e.g.][]{Fulton2017,VanEylen2018,Berger2020b,Petigura2022,Ho2023}.

-{\jr{To correctly model the consequences of photoevaporation and core-powered mass-loss on the small exoplanet population, one must carefully consider their initial conditions.
+To correctly model the consequences of photoevaporation and core-powered mass-loss on the small exoplanet population, one must carefully consider their initial conditions.
 It is likely that these processes are not the first time that small close-in exoplanets are at risk of losing atmospheric mass.
 Whilst protoplanetary discs survive for $\sim 3-10$ Myr, the inner regions ($\lesssim 1\text{ AU}$) have been observed to disperse on timescales of $\sim 10^5$ yrs \citep[e.g.][]{Kenyon1995,Ercolano2011,Koepferl2013}.
 This rapid disc dispersal has strong implications for the atmospheric evolution of close-in exoplanets since the sudden reduction in the disc gas' confining pressure results in dramatic atmospheric escape \citep{Ikomi2012}.
 This process, in which a planet is illuminated by its young star for the first time, is referred to as `boil-off' \citep{Owen2016} or `spontaneous mass-loss' \citep{Ginzburg2016,Misener2021}.
-Boil-off will likely set the initial conditions for late-time escape mechanisms such as photoevaporation and core-powered mass-loss, which are thought to control small exoplanet demographics.
-It is, therefore, imperative to better understand the governing physics at play. }}